shakes76/PatternAnalysis-2023/recognition/VisualTransformer_46420361/README.md

 The Patch Embedding Layer involves taking an input image and splitting into equal sized patches.
 The patches are then converted to a sequence of learnable embedding vectors.
 A classification token embeding vector is linearly projected with the learnable embedding vector, which later becomes the embeddings label.
 Finally, a positional embedding is added to the learnable embedding vectors, so the model knows the origin of each patch within the image and the class.

 ### Multi Head Self Attention Block
-This layer uses an attention mechanism
+This layer uses an attention mechanism to add weights to the input sequence within parallel to the other heads.
+This allows the model to 'pay attention' to specific features of interest which positively affect the model.
+The multiple heads allows the model to pay attention to multiple features.

 ### Machine Learning Perceptron Block

 ### Transformer Block